tech4Ly/codebook/README.md

 Codebook comes with a language server.
 Originally developed for the Zed editor, this language server can be integrated into any editor that supports the language server protocol.

+### Dictionary Management

+Codebook comes with a dictionary manager, which will automatically download and cache dictionaries for a large number of languages.

 ## Running

 Currently there are only tests.